bytebase/bytebase.com/content/docs/tutorials/how-to-manage-data-access-for-developers.md

 ### Step 2 - Register accounts Owner and Developer

 1. Visit `localhost:5678` in the browser.
 Register an admin account, we’ll refer to it as **Owner**.
-This account will be granted `Workspace Owner` role.
+This account will be granted `Workspace Admin` role.
 To keep it simple, we use this **Owner** instead of registerating another **DBA** in this tutorial.
 Check [Roles and Permissions](/docs/concepts/roles-and-permissions).

 ![admin-register](/content/docs/tutorials/how-to-manage-data-access-for-developers/bb-admin-register.webp)

-2. Log out and register another normal account - we’ll refer to it as **Developer**.
-This account will be granted `Workspace Developer` role.
+1. Log out and register another account.

 ![register](/content/docs/tutorials/how-to-manage-data-access-for-developers/bb-normal-register.webp)